stefankreitmayer/elm-heroku-template/README.md

 `heroku open`

-You should now see a message "Hello from Elm!"
+You should now see the example Elm app.

 ## Further reading